CAO-Advisory-LLC/cao-advisory-llc.github.io/README.md

 ## TODO
 - process page
-- contact page basic structure

 ## Notes
 - none for now

 ## Troubleshooting
-- If the Deploy workflow/GitHub action fails with error: `Action failed with "The process '/usr/bin/git' failed with exit code 1"`, wait a minute then rerun all failed workflows.
-It very occasionally fails for some reason, but then succeeds when rerun.
+- If the Deploy workflow/GitHub action fails, rerun all failed workflows.
+It sometimes fails for some reason, but then succeeds when rerun.
+  - Expected error messages in this case:
+    - `error: failed to push some refs to 'https://github.com/CAO-Advisory-LLC/cao-advisory-llc.github.io.git'
+      hint: Updates were rejected because the remote contains work that you do not have locally.
+This is usually caused by another repository pushing to the same ref.
+If you want to integrate the remote changes, use 'git pull' before pushing again.
+See the 'Note about fast-forwards' in 'git push --help' for details.
+Error: Action failed with "The process '/usr/bin/git' failed with exit code 1"`

 ## npm (dev) commands
 `npm install` to install all dev dependencies.<br>